codarrenvelvindron/codarren.github.io/_drafts/Your_stupid_colleague_makes_you_productive.md

 ### 1. They believe everything is possible.
 Yes, they don't usually see the real impact of what they are saying.

-As a matter of fact, they will sugggest things they can't do.
+As a matter of fact, they will suggest things they can't do.

 But, being the person that can do it, even the impossible becomes possible.